Lukeeeeee/CE7454-Project-Fall2018-NTU/experiment_part_report.md

 ![loss compare](report_fig/loss_compare.jpg.jpg)

-The performance is degraded using modified loss, by referring the results we get from the data exploring process, this maybe attribute to the dataset is quite clean, and the ratio of a car in the whole picture is quite balanced, so the dice coefficent loss did not bring too much benefits, even degrade the performance.
+The performance is a little bite degraded using modified loss, by referring the results we get from the data exploring process, this maybe attribute to the dataset is quite clean, and the ratio of a car in the whole picture is quite balanced, so the dice coefficent loss did not bring too much benefits.

 ### Train From Scratch or Using Pre-Trained Model
 In our training flow, we use the IC-net pre-trained model that was trained on cityscapes dataset.
 Using a pre-trained